qinglian1105/dash_plotly_demo_01/README.md

 ![avatar](./README_png/auth_with_menu.png)
 <br><br>

 Take an example.
-The upper right corner of the picture below shows that login user is stuff, so he or she cannot access unauthorized pages.  <br>
+The upper right corner of the picture below shows that login user is stuff, so he or she cannot access unauthorized pages according to the setting of column "Authority" in table - users.  <br>

 ![avatar](./README_png/auth_accessible.png)
 <br><br>